 Sharon joined the Habitat for Humanity GTA Board in the spring of 2017.
 Sharon is a partner in the Construction and Infrastructure Group at Singleton Urquhart Reynolds Vogel LLP.
 She has been a practising lawyer for over 25 years.
 Sharon acts for owners, contractors, sureties, and design professionals, working primarily on matters involving construction disputes relating to major infrastructure projects including highways, bridges, railways, mines, tunnels, pipelines, dams, power stations, and hospitals.
 Sharon holds an LLB from the University of Toronto and an LLM from the University of Auckland, New Zealand.

-Marni Dicker is the Vice-Chair of Habitat for Humanity GTA and is Chair of our annual Women Build.
-Marni has recently joined “Live work Learn Play” as Executive Vice President and General Counsel.
+Marni Dicker, after serving for more than four years as Vice-Chair of Habitat for Humanity GTA, and Chair of the annual Women Build, Marni remains an active member of the board of directors.
+Marni is the Executive Vice President and General Counsel at “Live Work Learn Play”.
 Prior to this, Marni was the Chief Commercial Officer, General Counsel & Corporate Secretary at Infrastructure Ontario where she was responsible for leading the Legal Services, Procurement, Transaction Finance, Business Strategy & Communications, Records Management, Insurance, Policy and Freedom of Information teams.
 Amongst other accolades, Marni has recently received the following awards:

 • Canadian Lawyer Magazine – Top 25 Most Influential Lawyers